Prescreened Contractors |

 |

-That's right — finding a competent and reliable contractor is an important step to achieving a successful and gratifying home improvement project.
-While many of us discuss home improvement and remodeling projects with our families, friends, and co-workers, it is sometimes possible to obtain more information from other sources such as Service Magic.
-This contractor matching service maintains an extensive database of prescreened contractors — designers, construction professionals, and tradespeople who have designed or built construction projects and who have been rated and reviewed by their customers.
-Founded in December 1998, Service Magic strives to help homeowners connect with home service professionals in their local area.
-This service can help you locate a wide range of design and construction professionals including local architects, remodelers, and interior decorators.
+![]() That's right — finding a competent and reliable contractor is an important step to achieving a successful and gratifying home improvement project.
+While many of us discuss home improvement and remodeling projects with our families, friends, and co-workers, it is sometimes possible to obtain more information from other sources such as Angie's List and Home Advisor.
+These services maintain extensive databases of prescreened designers, construction professionals, and tradespeople who have designed or built construction projects and who have been rated and reviewed by their customers.
+Angie's List includes detailed member reviews about companies in more than 700 categories.
+Home Advisor strives to help homeowners connect with qualified home service professionals in their local area.
+Both services can help you locate a wide range of design and construction professionals including local architects, remodelers, and interior decorators.

 Choosing a Contractor